-Start now on the Department of Agriculture and Rural Development (DARD) website
+Start now on the Department of Agriculture, Environment, Rural Affairs (DAERA) website

-In Northern Ireland, you need transporter authorisation from the Department of Agriculture and Rural Development (DARD) to transport animals on journeys of over 65 kilometres for business purposes.
+In Northern Ireland, you need transporter authorisation from the Department of Agriculture, Environment and Rural Affairs (DAERA) to transport animals on journeys of over 65 kilometres for business purposes.

 If all of the journeys will last for 8 hours or less, you need a short journey authorisation.

 If any journey might take longer than 8 hours, or if you transport animals by sea or air, you need a long journey authorisation.

 If you transport horses, livestock or poultry by road only, your drivers or attendants must also hold a Certificate of Competence.